Bogdan933/Project-1/README.md

 - __The Sign Up Page__

-  - This page will allow the user to get signed up to Love Running to start their running journey with the community.
-The user will be able specify if they would like to take part in road, trail or both types of running.
-The user will be asked to submit their full name and email address.

-- __The Sign Up Page__

   - This page will allow the user to get contact Solar to start their journey with the community.
 The user will be asked to submit their full name and email address.

 <h1><strong>Benefits with fixed backkground</strong></h1>